UniqueIsem/CRUD-Route/README.md

+A splash screen will indoduce you into the aplication where you can register as an user or log in if you have an existent account.
-A splash screen will indoduce you to ROUTE, an Android aplication whose purpose is to generate motorcycle routes for bikers using Google Maps API, saving the information of the route as:
+ROUTE is an Android aplication beta whose purpose is to create a social media where bikers could upload and share routes with his community generating motorcycle routes for bikers using Google Maps API, saving the information of the route as:
 - user location (latitude and longitude)
 - route location (latitude and longitude)
 - route name